georgestein/ml-in-cosmology/README.md

 ## ml-in-cosmology
 This github attempts to maintain a comprehensive list of published machine learning applications to cosmology, organized by subject matter and arxiv posting date.
+I've also included some more obsevational galaxy studies.

 Each entry contains the paper title, a simple summary of the machine learning methods used in the work, and the arxiv link.
-If I have missed any cosmology papers that you believe should be included please email me at gstein@berkeley.edu or issue a pull request.
+If I have missed any papers that you believe should be included please email me at gstein@berkeley.edu or issue a pull request.

+For general reviews of the subject, or for public machine-learning ready datasets, see the resources at the bottom of this list.

 Feel free to cite in any works [![DOI](https://zenodo.org/badge/160429652.svg)](https://zenodo.org/badge/latestdoi/160429652)

-I am currently a postdoctoral researcher at the Berkeley Center for Cosmological Physics, broadly working on problems in computational cosmology, but with a great interest in machine learning methods, and just made this for fun and to help anyone with similar interests.
-Cheers to whoever can find which of the papers below have me as an author :beers:
+I am currently a postdoctoral researcher at the Berkeley Center for Cosmological Physics and Lawrence Berkeley National Laboratory, broadly working on machine learning in cosmology.
+Cheers to whoever can find which of the papers below have me as a (co-)author :beers:

 ---
-## Table of Contents
+### Table of Contents
-#### Section List
 - [Dictionary](#dictionary)
 - [Large-Scale Structure](#structure)
   - [Formation](#formation)